SCAR4SUD/D3_OMNeT_SCAR4SUD_ARCH/README.md

 If SoftHSMv2 has been installed with its default setting the objects stored by SoftHSM will be found at `/var/lib/softhsm/tokens`.

+### Tips for running the simulation

+By default the OMNeT IDE could try to run the executable from the incorrect directory.
+The compiling process described in the previous section should produce the executable in the `/Progetto/out/clang-release/Progetto` file path.
+If the Run Configuration points to another directory go to: OMNeT++ Simulation -> [simulation_name] (auto generated `simulation`) -> Main -> Simulation:

+- Executable: change value to `Other` (if set to `opp_run`) and change the file path to `/Progetto/out/clang-release/Progetto` .
+- Working dir: change to `/Progetto/simulations`.
+- ini file(s): change to `omnetpp.ini`.

 ## Directory Structure

 ### `simulations`